Gomez/acceptance-testing/README.md

 ##Preparing your system

-For running the acceptance tests you need Python 2.7 (other versions not tested) installed.
+For running the acceptance tests you need Python 2.7 (other versions not tested).
 If you do not want pollute your system-wide Python, install virtualenv and activate it.

 After installing python, bootstrap this rep: